MrViiV/LiverInsight/ML_INTEGRATION_GUIDE.md

 ## 🚨 Troubleshooting

-### "Model not found"
+### "Model not found" or "Scaler not found"
-- Verify your .pkl file is in the correct location
+- Verify both .pkl files are in the correct locations
 - Check file permissions
-- Ensure the file is a valid pickle file
+- Ensure both files are valid pickle files
+- Restart the ML service after adding files

 ### "Prediction errors"
 - Verify feature preprocessing matches your training data